 Custom Ferrari Timepieces

 Scuderia Ferrari founder Enzo Ferrari began commissioning small batches of Ferrari-branded watches from Bolognese jeweler Gerardo Veronesi in the 1950s to give as gifts to drivers, collaborators, and close friends.
-These early gift watches included brands like Zenith, Vetta, Super Royal, and Longines.
+These early gift watches included Longines, as well as brands like Zenith, Vetta, and Super Royal.
 By the 1960s, brands such as Rewel, Lemania, and Girard-Perregaux were used.

 Scuderia Ferrari

-Longines was also a sponsor of Scuderia Ferrari from 1980 to 1987, during which time a number of Longines Ferrari watches were produced.
+Longines was also a sponsor of Scuderia Ferrari from 1980 to 1989, and introduced the Ferrari collection in 1981.
 At least one example resides in the Musée Longines in Saint-Imier, Switzerland.

 Renault

-The Swiss watch brand also had a partnership with Team Renault during the same time from 1981 to 1985.
+Longines also had a partnership with Team Renault during the same time from 1981 to 1985.
+Chauvy has confirmed that no Renault-branded watches were ever produced, due to their concurrent contract with Ferrari.

 Grand Prix Motorcycle Racing Sponsorship?

-While details remain unclear, Longines appeared to serve as the official timekeeper of Grand Prix Motorcycle Racing from 1990 to 1994.
-This included physical signage at Grand Prix Motorcycle Racing events, as well as a digital logo appearing below the leader board graphics during TV broadcasts of certain rounds.
-The Olivetti logo has also notably appeared up until the 1991 season, which appears to coincide with their F1 official timekeeping role.
+While details remain limited, Longines also appeared to serve as an Official Timekeeper of Grand Prix motorcycle racing from 1990 to 1994.
+Physical signage at Grand Prix Motorcycle Racing events can be seen in archive footage, as well as a digital logo below the leader board graphics during TV broadcasts.
+The Olivetti logo has also notably appeared up until the 1991 season, which seems to coincide with their F1 official timekeeping arrangement.

 According to a Facebook post, Longines was also once the Official Timekeeper of the Spanish motorcycle Grand Prix on May 11, 1958 and presumably at least one other time before that.
 Longines and Olivetti branding also appears to have been present at the 1988 Nations motorcycle Grand Prix, which took place at Imola.